Sweep Tosho: 2006: five-year-old season

 Sweep Tosho missed the spring and summer of 2006 before making her first appearance as a five-year-old in the Grade II Kyoto Daishoten over 2400 metres on 8 October.
-She the race from the seven-year-old Fast Tateyama and the five-year-old Tosho Knight.
+She won that race with a three quarters of a length over the seven-year-old Fast Tateyama and the five-year-old Tosho Knight.
 She then ran for the second time in the autumn Tenno Sho and finished fifth of the sixteen runners behind Daiwa Major.
 In November she contested her third consecutive Queen Elizabeth II Cup and finished third behind Kawakami Princess and Fusaichi Pandora, although she was promoted to second when the winner was disqualified.
 In December she was one of fourteen horses invited to contest the Arima Kinen over 2500 metres at Nakayama Racecourse.
 She started a 29/1 outsider and finished tenth behind Deep Impact.

 2007: six-year-old season

 Sweep Tosho remained in training as a six-year-old but failed to win in four races.
 In spring she finished second to Kongo Rikishio in the Milers Cup at Hanshin and then ran unplaced behind Koiuta in the Grade I Victoria Mile.
 After five months off the track she returned in October and was dropped in distance to finish fourth behind Super Hornet in the Grade II Swan Stakes over 1400 metres at Kyoto.
 She ended her racing career by running for the fourth time in the Queen Elizabeth II Cup on 11 November.
 She finished third of the thirteen runners behind Daiwa Scarlet and Fusaichi Pandora, beaten two lengths by the winner.